January 31-February 1, 2015

 LittleKuriboh hosts a mature look into the makings of his fan based parody of a fan based parody.
 Will he become Third Hokage?
 Why is the Rower so amazing?
 Will the Abridged Movie ever be finished?
 Find out the answer to none of these questions right here!

-Join Marianne Miller in a discussion about the presence of women and POCs in video games, anime, and TV Shows.
-This panel focuses on the good examples of strong non-white/non-male character writing and explores specific ways we can focus on improving future roles.
+Join Marianne Miller and Noelle Stevenson in a discussion about the presence of women in video games, anime, and TV Shows.
+We focus on the good examples of strong non-white/non-male character writing and explore specific ways we can focus on improving future roles.

 Zelda, Pokémon, Sonic and your other favorite video games get a Disney musical makeover from the geeky YouTube team RANDOM ENCOUNTERS!
 WARNING: This show contains catchy songs, nerdy humor and the dreaded Marshmallow Zone.
 Singalongs are welcome.